 In order to ensure that the total forest areas across each forest sub-category summed correctly, the annual area of newly regenerated forest needed to be 'retired' each year from the "Non-Forest Landuse Categories to Forest Land" category to 'Forest Land Remaining Forest Land'.
 Therefore, two new forest subcategories were created in 'Forest Land Remaining Forest Land': Young Secondary Forest and Colonising Forest.
 These represented the total (cumulative) area of regenerated forest between any two assessment years.
-This was computed for each year by summing the area of annual regenerated forest to the total (cumulative) area for the previous year.
+This was computed for each year by summing the area of annual regenerated forest to the total (cumulative) area for the previous year (Worksheet Table W20.1).

-The total Forested area in each National Land Tenure class was interpolated between the start and end of each assessment period by taking the average annual difference between the two years and summing them to the area of the previous year.
-The sum of the derived data for each forest subcategory was then double-checked against the interpolated totals, to ensure they matched exactly.
+The total Forested area in each National Land Tenure class was interpolated between the start and end of each assessment period by simple linear interpolation..
+The sum of the derived data for each forest sub-category was then double-checked against the interpolated totals, to ensure they matched exactly.

-10.1.3.4 Step 4.
+10.1.3.5 Step 4.
 Estimation of the area of Logged Forest

-To better represent the estimates of the area of Logged Forest and to ensure methodological consistency with the logging emissions calculations, the area of Logged Forest was derived from the Activity Data used to calculate logging emissions (timber production volume data, see Section 10.1.2).
+See Workbook Table W20.2 and Worksheet 21.
+Raw Data- Logged Forest.
+To better represent the estimates of the area of Logged Forest and to ensure methodological consistency with the logging emissions calculations, the area of Logged Forest was derived from the Activity Data used to calculate logging emissions (timber production volume data, see Section 10.1.2 and Workbook Table W14.2).
 Logged Forest was defined as 'up to 25 years since logging' as this is consistent with a single harvest cycle under Gabonese forestry management.
-In order to be able to apply the most appropriate removals factors, Logged Forest was further subdivided into two categories: Logged Forest (1-10) (LF10) for forests logged up to 10 years previously, and Logged Forest (11-25) (LF25) for forests logged between 11 and 25 years previously.
+In order to be able to apply the most appropriate removals factors, Logged Forest was further subdivided into two categories: Logged Forest (1-10) (LF10) for forests logged up to 10 years previously, and Logged Forest (11-25) (LF25) for forests logged between 11 and 25 years previously (Workbook Table W21.3).
 Logged Forest was accounted for within Logging Concessions and Protected Areas, to take account of knowledge that over 1 million ha logging concession were cancelled and replaced by National Parks between 2004 and 2006 (Lee, 2020).
-The method adopted is described below.
+The method adopted is described below (Workbook Table W21.3).

-For years 1990-2018, timber production volume data (Table 15) were converted to Equivalent Harvested Areas ( $A{EH}$ ) using Equation 3 and a mean Harvest Intensity (HI) of 10.0 m/ha (n= 12, U= 31.9%, source: Ellis et al., 2019; Medjibe et al., 2011, 2013):
+For years 1990-2018, timber production volume data (Table 15) were converted to Equivalent Harvested Areas (A{EH}) using Equation 3 and a mean Harvest Intensity (HI) of 10.0 m3/ha (n= 12, U= 31.9%, source: Ellis et al., 2019; Medjibe et al., 2011, 2013) (Workbook Tables W21.1 and W21.2):

-$$A{EH} = V{AD} HI$$
+$A{EH} = V{AD} HI$

-$A{EH}$ = equivalent harvested area (ha)

-$V{AD}$ = adjusted annual production volume (m) HI = Harvest Intensity
+A{EH} = equivalent harvested area (ha) V{AD} = adjusted annual production volume (m3) HI = Harvest Intensity

-However, $A{EH}$ values were required for years starting from 1965 in order to derive the cumulative area of Logged Forest from 1990 onwards.
+However, A{EH} values were required for years starting from 1965 in order to derive the cumulative area of Logged Forest from 1990 onwards.
 In the absence of production volume data for years 1965-1989, available historical data for the area of logging concessions were instead used.
-Annual historical data for the area of logging concession ( $A_C$ ) were available from 1990-2018 (Lee, 2020) but prior to 1990 values for 1961 and 1975 only were available (Lee, 2020).
-These data were interpolated to provide an annual time series between 1961 and 1990.
+Annual historical data for the area of logging concession (A_c) were available from 1990-2018 (Lee, 2020) but prior to 1990 values for 1961 and 1975 only were available (Lee, 2020).
+These data were interpolated using a simple linear interpolation to provide an annual time series between 1961 and 1990 (Workbook Table W21.1).

-Next, the area of logging concession ( $A_c$ ) was used to derive the percentage equivalent harvested area (% $A{EH}$ ) for each year between 1990 and 2000 using Equation 4:
+Next, the area of logging concession (A_c) was used to derive the percentage equivalent harvested area (% A{EH}) for each year between 1990 and 2000 using Equation 4 (Workbook Table W21.1):

-$$\% A{FH} = A{FH} / A{C}$$
+$$% A{EH} = A{EH} / A{C}$$

-% $A{EH}$ = % equivalent harvested area of logging concession (%) $A{C}$ = area of logging concession (ha).
+% A{EH} = % equivalent harvested area of logging concession (%)

+A{C} = area of logging concession (ha).

-The mean % equivalent harvested areas (% $A{EH}$ ) for 1990-2000 was then derived (2.3%, U = 9.9%).
+The mean % equivalent harvested areas (% A{EH}) for 1990-2000 was then derived (2.3%, U = 5.7%).